Minnesota State colleges consider changes to police training programs with focus on anti-racism

 Hennepin Technical College President Merrill Irving Jr. expressed similar feelings, telling trustees that changing the way aspiring cops are taught is not just an "overnight quest."

 "People like to say that these are brave and courageous conversations.
-I like to think of them more as needed and necessary conversations," said Irving Jr., who also sat on the task force.
+I like to think of them more as needed and necessary conversations," said Irving, who also sat on the task force.

 Ryan Faircloth • 612-673-4234